 In addition, with more than 80% of concierge physicians accepting insurance (CMT, 2014b), many patients use concierge medicine in conjunction with a high-deductible health plan (HDHP).
 This gives the patient catastrophic coverage that meets ACA minimum coverage requirements with minimal premiums and they are still able to see a concierge physician.
 With an HDHP, most patients will never meet the high deductible anyway, so they spend their money at the concierge physician where around $135/month is cheaper than a better health plan.
 However, patients do need to be aware that the fees paid to concierge and/or direct primary-care physicians are not recognized by the IRS as HSA expenses.
 Therefore, they are not counted as a tax deduction like other healthcare expenses are (Wieczner, 2013).

-Drawbacks to Concierge Medicine
+Drawbacks to Concierge Medicine and Legal Issues

 There are some potential legal and ethical issues that concierge physicians and their patients must face.
 Some states are fighting concierge physicians and saying that they are assuming risk and operating as insurers of medical care without being licensed as insurers.
 This is a complicated issue, however, since there is a conflict regarding whether it is defined as insurance under state versus federal regulations.
 Another state issue they may face is being viewed as discriminatory.
 For example, it could violate New Jersey’s insurance code since the “enhanced” services are only available to plan members who are able to pay the physician’s access fee, which can be viewed as discriminatory (Carnahan, 2007).